Overall score

 Hamilton tends to lead on housing affordability and schools and education options, while Tarrington stands out for a quieter safety profile and a calmer planning outlook.
 On housing, Hamilton sits in a affordable band, compared with a expensive feel in Tarrington.

-Investors and value-focused buyers may find Hamilton the better fit, while retirees are more likely to prefer Tarrington.
+Families and investors may find Hamilton the better fit, while retirees are more likely to prefer Tarrington.